dogecash/web-wallet/README.md

 **Warning** _in the current state do not use this if you have to have more then 1000 input transactions.
 In that case it would be better to import your wallet to a software wallet or wait for an update.
 A small transaction was recently sent using this so it does work, but be cautious as this is still in beta_

 Simple transactions require you to have networking enabled (cycle the toggle if its not on) in order to connect to a explorer.
 This is required because simple transactions do all of the heavy lifting for you.
 To run a simple transaction go to the transaction tab, then click load transactions (make sure that you have imported or generated a wallet otherwise it won't work.).
-Then simple put in the wallet address you want to send the coins to and the amount everything else will be calculated for you(the change address and fees).
+Then simple put in the wallet address you want to send the coins to and the amount, everything else will be calculated for you (for example, the change address and fees).
 You will then see the whole signed transaction displayed.
-The current system requires you to manually put this into either a explorer, or local client, to send (this will be change on the next update).
+You can check that this transaction is what you want by taking the signed transaction and putting in into a software wallet with the command decoderawtransaction.
+If you feel comfortable with it feel free to send it via explorer or by pressing the button on the site.

 ##### Advanced Transaction
 *The current setup only allows one input transaction and two output transactions if you need more inputs use the simple transaction for now.
 This will be changed in future updates.*